RyanMyrvold/Performance-Decorators/SECURITY.md

 **Vulnerability Reporting**

 If you discover a vulnerability in our systems or products, please report it to us immediately.
 We will investigate the vulnerability and take appropriate action to mitigate it.

-To report a vulnerability, please contact us at [security email address].

 **Conclusion**

 We are committed to protecting our users' data and our systems from attack.
 We have implemented a variety of security controls to achieve this goal.
 We also encourage our users to report any vulnerabilities they discover to us immediately.